kad99kev/FGTD/README.md

 2. Using a Progressive or Hierarchical structure gave promising results, however it also consumes a lot of resources at the same time often leading to CUDA out of resource errors.

+3. We’ve only maintained a wandb report for the initial MNIST GANs which we mentioned earlier.
+Nevertheless, we also have plans to make one for our Face GANs.

 ## Reference Papers